openstreetmap/id-tagging-schema/SCHEMA.md

 An object with the identifiers of regions where this preset should or shouldn't be shown.
 By default, presets are available everywhere.

 See the [location-conflation](https://github.com/ideditor/location-conflation) package for details.
-Note that `"include": ["Planet"]` may be omitted.
+Note that `"include": ["Planet"]` should be omitted.

 ```js
 "locationSet": {